money-god/auction-keeper/README.md

 ### Testing

+Note: Tests are currently broken as the testchains need to be updated with the GEB_REDEMPTION_PRICE_SNAP contract.

 This project uses [pytest](https://docs.pytest.org/en/latest/) for unit testing.
 Testing depends on a dockerized local testchain included in `lib\pyflex\tests\config`.

 In order to be able to run tests you should execute: